GeovanaSLima/GeovanaSLima/README.md

 - 📫 How to reach me **geovanasslima@gmail.com**

-- ⚡ Fun fact **As hobbies, I like to learn about Video Creation, Gaming Development, Illustrations, VFX, Animation and 3D**
+- ⚡ Fun fact **As hobbies, I like to learn about Arduino, Robotics, and Design**

 ### Latest Blog posts
 <!-- BLOG-POST-LIST:START -->